 Roller coasters and reverse bungees are great for the larger thrill-seekers in the family, but what about the little guys?
 If you have a toddler in tow when you’re visiting a theme park, you’ll need to consider their needs too.
 After all, they’re the ones who’ll kick up a bit of fuss (that is, have a full-blown hissy fit) if they get bored watching everyone else have all the fun.

 Some of the parks below are completely devoted to younger kids, while others have special sections created especially for the under-5 set.
 So regardless of the age span of your group, never fear: Consider those tots taken care of.
+Here are some of the best theme parks for toddlers in the U.S.

 Do all toddlers love Legos?
 Perhaps.
 Legoland California was designed for kids ages 2 and up.
 Many of the rides have a minimum height requirement of 34 inches, and many more allow kids under 36 inches if they are accompanied by someone taller (and, presumably, older and more responsible).
 Duplo Playtown, Castle Hill and Lost Kingdom Adventure have plenty to keep toddlers entertained, and the adjacent Sea Life Aquarium will teach tots tons about marine life.